 A lot of the time, the particle will follow the main verb in the sentence—however, some come at the end.

 “Die Katze ist ja schon gefüttert worden!”
 (The cat has already been fed!)

 Here, the word ja is being used as a particle, reinforcing the fact that the cat has been fed, and follows the verb.
 We might convey this in English by putting emphasis on the “been”.

 “Versuch’s doch mal!”
 (Come on, try it!)

-In this example, you’ll notice that the word aber, or “but,” is a lot more flexible than its direct English translation.
+In this example, you’ll notice that the word aber, usually “but,” is a lot more flexible than its direct English translation.
 It can be placed in the sentence differently and has more shades of meaning than the simple English “but.”
 Here it is being used to emphasise that something was unexpected or surprising.

 When spoken, particles remain unstressed, so even though you’re excited to use your favorite particle in a sentence, hold back and don’t stress it—just throw it in there to add an extra flare to your speech.
 Native speakers will take notice, trust me!